iamtango/Nodejs-Learning/README.md

 - It can be denoted by `b` e.g `0b12`

 ##### If you wanted to debug the nodejs code into the browser use `--inspect-brk` flag to and then name of the file

+**new ArrayBuffer(LENGTH)** it is use to create memory buffers

+- to chnage the vlaue of the buffer we need to use the `new DataView()` and store it in the variable there we have access to get and set the value into the buffer